bertmelis/bertmelis.github.io/_posts/2021-11-18-1-Rocky-Linux.md

 In short:

 - [Download](https://rockylinux.org/download/) the appropriate image.
 I chose the minimal version
-- Flash to an USB drive (I use BalenaEtcher for this)
+- Flash to a USB drive (I use BalenaEtcher for this)
 - Reboot the server and adjust the boot settings in BIOS to boot from the USB drive
-- Reboot again and follow the on screen instructions.
+- Reboot again and follow the on-screen instructions.

 Things I did during installation:
 - Enable network.
-My server gets it's IP via DHCP but with a static lease it always get's the same address.
+My server gets its IP via DHCP but with a static lease it always gets the same address.
 - Adjust the timezone, and enable network time.
-Mind that you first have to enable network before enabling network time.
+Mind that you first have to enable *network* before enabling *network time*.
 - Enable "Security Policy".
 This enables SELinux.
 - Software Selection: set it to "Minimal Install".
 I'm freaky about this.
 If you're more relaxed you could opt for "Server".
 - Keep the root account disabled
-- Create a non-root account but make it administrator
+- Create a non-root account but make it an administrator
 - Select the "Installation Destination".
 On My system, I've got two disks: one for the OS and related and one for data.
-Obviously I select the OS drive and opt for automatic storage configuration.
+Obviously, I select the OS drive and opt for automatic storage configuration.
 I don't want to preserve anything so I "reclaim" all space on the drive.
 This deletes everything that is currently on the drive.

 Click "Begin Installation" and done.

 ### Step 3: Finish setup

 After rebooting, your trusted but boring login screen will be served.
 But this is not Debian anymore.
-We can now have an almost-built-in management interface.
+We can now have a built-in management interface.

 Install by